 Standard & Poor's Ratings Services Moody's Investor Service Inc. Fitch, Inc.

-Ratings BB+ Ba1 BB
+BB+ Ba1 BB

-Outlook Stable Stable Stable
+Stable Stable Stable

-The interest rate payable on the senior notes and the Revolving Credit Agreement is subject to adjustment if our debt rating is downgraded (or upgraded) by certain credit rating agencies.
-We may also be required to provide additional credit support for certain contracts, although as of December 31, 2014, we have not been required to provide any additional credit support.
+The interest rate payable on the 7.65% senior notes due 2018 and the Revolving Credit Agreement is subject to adjustment if our debt rating is downgraded (or upgraded) by certain credit rating agencies.
+We may also be required to provide additional credit support for certain contracts, although as of December 31, 2015, we have not been required to provide any additional credit support under those contracts due to credit ratings.